I have been asked how the ‘safe experiment’ model fits into our understanding of how we change.

 The results of acheiving one do-able thing after another makes for change.
 If it’s the preferred change – then you will do more of it.

 If it is an unexpected or undesirable change, then you will find something a little bit different to experiment with instead.

 For a practical example of a change process, specifically relating to the research of James Prochaska and Carlo DiClemente, take a look at:

 This material is based on important research contained in their text:

-Those four pages, alone, provide considerable practical suggestions for any number of safe experiments.
+Those pages, alone, along with material from people I have met, provide considerable practical suggestions for any number of safe experiments.
 TRY IT!!